ugmurthy/nodeJS/README.md

 3. `menu` contains what is is available for ordering,
 4. `cart`is an e-cart for populating menu items
 5. `orders`contains details of what to order

+All of above are json files and the structure are available [here](https://github.com/ugmurthy/nodejs/blob/master/assignment_2/structures.json)
 ##### menu.json

 menu.json was generated using www.json-generator.com with the following template